ayushdgupta/SpringBoot3-Security/README.md

          request to create user in our DB and if we will not disable CSRF then it'll not allow us to make POST request directly we need to provide some token kind of configuration in our request so that's the separate thing i've not explored it now so disabled that.
+      2. But still if we don't want to disable the csrf for all of our APIs and we want to HIT our POST endpoint then we can disable the CSRF check for that corresponding endpoint like below -
+         ```
+          @Bean
+          public SecurityFilterChain securityFilterChain(HttpSecurity httpSecurity) throws Exception {
+            httpSecurity
+            .csrf(
+                  httpSecurityCsrfConfigurer ->
+                  httpSecurityCsrfConfigurer.ignoringRequestMatchers("/DbUserHandling/createNewUser"))
+                  .authorizeHttpRequests(
+                  authorizeHttpRequest -> authorizeHttpRequest.anyRequest().authenticated())
+                  .formLogin(Customizer.withDefaults());
+                  return httpSecurity.build();
+            }
+         ```
-      2. Second we tell spring-boot that if you get any request then check if it matches --
+      3. Second we tell spring-boot that if you get any request then check if it matches --
          1. '/security/demo/publicMethod' then don't authenticate allow all the traffic.
          2. '/DbUserHandling/createNewUser' then authenticate the user (check login id and pass) and authorise the user with the 'HOKAGE' role (check user which logged in is HOKAGE or not if not then don't allow him).